 Despite its recent launch, we have already implemented Cloud Data Fusion for some of our clients using Google Cloud Platform.
 In one case, we have successfully carried out migration to GCP for a major Telecom operator and built requested data pipelines on top of Cloud Data Fusion.
 Our secret is that we’d been working with CDAP, an open-source framework behind CDF, long before Google made it into a commercial product.
-We also offer CDAP support services for companies who prefer vendor-agnostic data analytics solutions.
+We also offer full-cycle CDAP support services.

 If you want to learn more about our services in reference to Google Cloud Platform, Cloud Data Fusion, or CDAP, don’t hesitate to contact us.